- Our Story

 - Join Our Team

-World Malaria Day 2018 – Regaining the Momentum Against Malaria
+World Malaria Day 2020 – Continuing the Momentum to End Malaria

-- In health facilities, we ensure providers have the necessary skills, medicines, and equipment for intermittent preventive treatment during pregnancy, improved diagnosis through rapid tests and high-quality microscopy, and strengthened case management using artemisinin combination therapy;
+- In health facilities and in the community, we ensure providers have the necessary skills, medicines, and equipment for intermittent preventive treatment (IPT) during pregnancy and that there are accessible services for all vulnerable groups, including mobile/migrant populations, improved diagnosis through rapid tests and high-quality microscopy, and strengthened case management using artemisinin combination therapy and Primaquine administration for eligible patients;

-- With all levels of government to promote, distribute, and hang long-lasting insecticide-treated bed nets; and
+- We work with all levels of government to promote, distribute, and hang long-lasting insecticide-treated bed nets, particularly hammock-treated nets for forest workers; and

-- Nationally, we improve the quality and use of malaria data and enhance procurement and logistics to ensure a reliable supply of high-quality drugs and diagnostics.
+- We strengthen surveillance systems with real-time notification and active responses and enhance procurement and logistics to ensure a reliable supply of high-quality drugs and diagnostics.

 Helping Migrant Workers Avoid Malaria in Myanmar